Eggnog Cookies with Eggnog Frosting

 What to Know Before You Start

-The chill time is non-negotiable.
-The dough is sticky before it goes in the fridge.
-One hour minimum — two is better if you have the time.
-If you skip this step, you’ll get flat, sad puddles instead of real cookies.
+Chill time is non-negotiable.
+The dough is going to get stickier before going into the fridge.
+This is an hour minimum chill time.
+Two chill time is better, especially if you time.
+Without this time, you will get flat sad puddles instead of real cookies.

-Flatten them immediately.
-The moment the cookies come out of the oven, press them down with the bottom of a greased flat-bottomed glass while they’re still hot and pliable.
-Once they cool, they won’t flatten — they’ll crack.
-This step is not optional and it takes about 30 seconds, so don’t skip it.
+Flatten them right away.
+As soon as the cookies are out of the oven, while they are still hot and flexible, press them down with the bottom of a greased flat bottomed glass.
+If the cookies are allowed to cool, they will not flatten, they will crack.
+This step is not optional, and it takes about 30 seconds so do not skip it.

 Ingredients